JustinLove/autoscaler_sample/README.md

     # new tab/terminal
     foreman start --formation="web=1,worker=1"

+Bring up the site at [http://localhost:5000](http://localhost:5000) and click the button.

 The application implements both the simple and complex configurations from the autoscaler examples.
 To run the complex config, edit `AUTOSCALER_CONFIG` in `.env` and run

     foreman start --formation="web=1,default=1,import=1"